Javier Báez: 2018: NL MVP runner-up, Silver Slugger, and first All-Star selection

-2019: Second All-Star season
+2019: Second All-Star selection

-Having played 25 games at the shortstop position, Báez was leading in most team hitting statistics.
+Having played 25 games at the shortstop position, Báez was leading in most team-hitting statistics.
 He had 35 hits in 111 plate appearances with 9 home runs and a batting average of .333.
 He had 22 RBIs, 15 of which were with 2 outs which led all NL hitters.
 He continued to display remarkable base-running ability and technique.

 Báez hit his 100th career home run on June 23, 2019, off of Seth Lugo against the New York Mets.
 In July, he was named to his second All-Star Game.
 Báez also hit lefty in a blowout win vs the Reds with Catcher Kyle Farmer pitching.
 On May 19, Báez injured his heel while making a barehanded pickup and throw on a grounder.
 Following his injury, Baez had a slash line of .259/.287/.490 with a 96 wRC+, 27.1% strikeout rate, and 3.9% walk rate until he suffered a fractured thumb on September 1, during a headfirst slide into second base.
-This effectively ended his 2019 season, though he did have a few pinch hitting and pinch running appearances during the last few games of the year in an effort to boost a slumping Cubs team.
+This effectively ended his 2019 season, though he did have a few pinch-hitting and pinch-running appearances during the last few games of the year in an effort to boost a slumping Cubs team.

 Báez placed 5th in the National League in errors with 15.
 He finished 10th among 15 qualified National League shortstops in fielding percentage.
 Overall, Báez batted a respectable .281 with 29 home runs and 85 RBIs.

-2020
+2020: Gold Glove Award winner

 In 2020, Báez batted .203/.238/.360 in 222 at-bats, and he had the lowest on-base percentage of all qualified NL batters.
-Báez attributed his struggles at the plate with the ban of in-game video review that the MLB implemented in the aftermath of the Houston Astros' sign-stealing scandal.
+Báez attributed his struggles at the plate with the ban of in-game video review that MLB implemented in the aftermath of the Houston Astros' sign-stealing scandal.
 Báez said, "To be honest, it sucks because I make my adjustments during the game...I watch my swing, I watch where the ball went, where the contact was.
 I'm mad.
 I'm really mad about that we don't have it."